yhouyang02/sleep-disorder-analysis/README.md

 Open the URL in your web browser to launch Jupyter Lab.

 We provide a Makefile to automate the entire analysis pipeline.
-From the root of this repository, run:
+Open a new Terminal in Jupyter Lab and run the following commands:

 ```bash
 # Clean the directory before the analysis (recommended for first time)